-TEACHING ROAD SAFETY EDUCATION IN THE EARLY YEARS
+TEACHING ROAD SAFETY EDUCATION IN THE MIDDLE YEARS

-- While the majority of young children are not involved in road crashes, road safety remains a significant issue for this vulnerable age group of road users who are at risk as pedestrians, passengers and cyclists. - Children are often expected to act safely and responsibly when they are using the transport system which can be complex and potentially dangerous for road users of all ages.
+- While the majority of children are not involved in road crashes, road safety remains a significant issue for this vulnerable age group of road users who are at risk as pedestrians, passengers and cyclists. - · Children are often expected to act safely and responsibly when they are using the transport system which can be complex and potentially dangerous for road users of all ages.
 In traffic environments, children do not have the necessary skills and physical abilities to be safe and make decisions.
-To address this, road safety education needs to start at a very early age and be continuous and developmentally appropriate. - The developmental processes taking place in children have an effect on their ability to make safe decisions in the road environment, and these processes are closely related to age.9 - A child's head, chest, abdomen and limbs are all in a state of growth.
-Their relative softness makes a child physically more vulnerable to the impact of injury than an adult.
-Furthermore, the smaller physical stature of children can create problems as it limits their ability to see or be seen over certain heights such as parked cars or large trucks - a known risk factor in child pedestrian injuries.

-Children's sensory facilities are also less fully developed.
-Their ability to synthesise information from their peripheral fields of vision and their auditory sense is limited, which can lead to their missing critical cues of danger thus increasing their risk of road traffic injury.

-Road crashes involving young children include a large proportion of 'dart and dash' cases.
+To address this, road safety education needs to start at a very early age and be continuous and developmentally appropriate. - The developmental processes taking place in children have an effect on their ability to make safe decisions in the road environment, and these processes are closely related to age.9 Children aged ten and older continue to develop their physical, cognitive and psychosocial abilities.
+They are improving their processing, attention and decision-making skills, all of which are essential to pedestrian safety.
+Their ability to synthesise information, from their peripheral fields of vision and their auditory sense, is limited, which can lead to their missing critical cues of danger, thus increasing their risk of road traffic injury.10 - Road crashes involving children include a large proportion of 'dart and dash' cases.
 In these cases, a child pedestrian is injured through a critical behavioural error where the child has failed to stop or slow down before attempting to cross the road.
 This type of behaviour is due to the inability of the child to switch attention from one task to another.11

 - There is evidence of a strong relationship between gender, road safety behaviour and road trauma.
 From a young age, boys are more likely to be involved in road traffic crashes than girls.
 The difference in incidence rates between boys and girls increases with age until children reach 18 or 19 years of age, when the gender gap is similar to that seen in adulthood.
-Factors thought to contribute towards this crash involvement include increased risk-taking and sensation seeking. - Road safety education in the early years should focus on restraint use, safe road crossing, wearing of bicycle helmets and protective gear when riding. - Differences in parents' understanding of what activities are safe, given the particular age of the child, may partly explain the variations by age, gender and socioeconomic status in the patterns of road traffic injury among children across the world.
+Factors thought to contribute towards this crash involvement include increased risk-taking and sensation seeking. - Road safety education in the middle years should focus on restraint use, safe road crossing, wearing of bicycle helmets and protective gear when riding. - Differences in parents' understanding of what activities are safe, given the particular age of the child, may partly explain the variations by age, gender and socioeconomic status in the patterns of road traffic injury among children across the world.
 However, the exact role that a parent's perception of risk plays in determining the risk of a child incurring a road traffic injury is not clear.
 Attitudes to driving and road use appear to be formed at an age as early as 11 years, suggesting that a parent's perception of risk has the potential to influence a child's behaviour on the roads.13